-- 29. In the months preceding the publication of the matters complained of: - 29.1 There had been widespread reporting in Australia and internationally in relation to allegations of sexual misconduct, bullying and harassment in the entertainment industry which originated with allegations of misconduct by Harvey Weinstein, a powerful Hollywood movie producer and included allegations of misconduct by other men in the entertainment industry including, but not limited to, Kevin Spacey, Dustin Hoffman, Louis CK and Casey Affleck, as well as a report by the Media Entertainment & Arts Alliance Actors Equity into widespread sexual harassment in Australian theatre. - 29.2 The reporting included allegations to the effect that the misconduct was known in the industry but covered up, silenced or protected. - 29.3 The reporting gave rise to a movement commonly referred to as the #metoo movement which encouraged women who had been subject to sexual misconduct, bullying or harassment to speak out with a view to discouraging such conduct from occurring. - 29.4 It was in the public interest for allegations of sexual misconduct, bullying and harassment to be reported to support other victims of such misconduct to speak out about such misconduct, with a view to discouraging such conduct from occurring. - 30.
+- 29. In the months preceding the publication of the matters complained of: - 29.1 There had been widespread reporting in Australia and internationally in relation to allegations of sexual misconduct, bullying and harassment in the entertainment industry which originated with allegations of misconduct by Harvey Weinstein, a powerful Hollywood movie producer and included allegations of misconduct by other men in the entertainment industry including, but not limited to, Kevin Spacey, Dustin Hoffman, Louis CK and Casey Affleck, as well as a report by the Media Entertainment & Arts Alliance Actors Equity into widespread sexual harassment in Australian theatre. - 29.2 The reporting included allegations to the effect that the misconduct was known in the industry but covered up, silenced or protected.

+- 29.3 The reporting gave rise to a movement commonly referred to as the #metoo movement which encouraged women who had been subject to sexual misconduct, bullying or harassment to speak out with a view to discouraging such conduct from occurring. - 29.4 It was in the public interest for allegations of sexual misconduct, bullying and harassment to be reported to support other victims of such misconduct to speak out about such misconduct, with a view to discouraging such conduct from occurring. - 29.5 The Applicant acknowledged, in a statement provided on 10 November 2017 to Rosemary Neill of The Australian following an enquiry to the effect of why an AACTA Award to Harvey Weinstein had not been withdrawn, that "many companies have, recently, rightfully condemned many examples of inappropriate behaviour and serious misconduct in the workplace.
+According to our constitution and by-laws AACTA is currently addressing this grave situation with concern." - 30.
 The matters complained of were published in the background context set out in paragraph 29 above. - 31.
 Each of the first and second matters complained of related to the following subjects: - 31.1 the alleged misconduct of the Applicant, an Oscar winning Australian actor; - 31.2 the response of the Sydney Theatre Company to an allegation of misconduct by the Applicant; - 31.3 the Applicant's response to the allegation,